bouzouidja/MobilityDB-AWS/README.md

 [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

-Citus is a PostgreSQL-based distributed RDBMS.Is an open source extension to PostgreSQL that transforms Postgres into a distributed database.
-To scale out Postgres horizontally, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
-The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver dramatically improved query response times, even for data-intensive applications.
+Citus is a PostgreSQL-based distributed RDBMS.
+Is an open source extension build on top of PostgreSQL, it transform a PostgreSQL database into a distributed environment in order to allow the horizontal scalability, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
+The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver results in reduced response times, even for data-intensive applications.
 For more information, see the [Citus Data website](http://docs.citusdata.com/en/v10.1/).